 Besides following what the Not-for-Profit Corporations Act (ONCA) says, nonprofits must also follow government regulations.
 ONCA gives the government the power to make regulations.
 For example, it could make a regulation on what forms a nonprofit has to fill out, or one on when they have to send financial statements to its members.

 To proclaim means to announce or publish.
 All new laws, like the Not-for-Profit Corporations Act (ONCA), only take effect after they’ve been proclaimed.
-So, for example, even though the ONCA was debated and passed by the Ontario government in 2010, it isn’t in force as it hasn’t been proclaimed.
+So, for example, even though the ONCA was debated and passed by the Ontario government in 2010, it wasn’t proclaimed until October 19, 2021.

 A proposal is any matter that a nonprofit’s member wishes to discuss at an annual members’ meeting.
 Only members with voting rights can submit proposals, and they have to submit them at least 60 days before the date of the meeting.